-People who have moved to the Wimmera from the city have noticed remarkable differences in their family – in particular the confidence and social skills of their children.
-The Wimmera is a safe place – children can play with neighbours or in the park and be safe.
-We have a lifestyle geared towards spending time with family and friends and numerous services that support families.
+Many people who have migrated to the Wimmera from the city have noticed remarkable differences in their family – in particular the confidence and social skills of their children.

 IT only took a return trip to Sydney after spending Easter 2011 in Warracknabeal for the Gebert family to make the decision to move permanently.

 Sally and Kevin Gebert, and son Cody, decided to leave behind their home, business and lives at Balmain, Sydney, to move the Wimmera.

 “In the space of one weekend, we went camping in the bush, skiing on the Yarriambiack Creek, the horse races and dinner with family and friends – it was just really easy,” she said.

 While on his morning stroll, Kevin noticed the Commercial Hotel was for sale, and the rest, as they say, is history.

 “By the time we got back to Sydney we had decided to move to Warracknabeal – we wanted to be able to do what we did at Easter every weekend and we couldn’t do that in Sydney.’’